Dreemurr-T/AnimeGanV2/readme.md

-## Pytorch and Jittor(still working) implementation of [AnimeGanV2](https://github.com/TachibanaYoshino/AnimeGAN/releases/tag/dataset-1)
+## Pytorch and Jittor implementation of [AnimeGanV2](https://github.com/TachibanaYoshino/AnimeGAN/releases/tag/dataset-1)
 Check the readme file inside the implementation for more details